-If you are like me, the wait for the big day is nerve wracking.
-Birthing is unpredictable and the not knowing can drive you crazy.
-But eventually it will happen, and I hope you are around to witness the miracle of birth.
+If you are like me, the wait for the big day is nerve-wracking.
+Birthing is unpredictable, and not knowing can drive you crazy.
+But eventually, it will happen, and I hope you are around to witness the miracle of birth.

-Once you are sure your doe is in labor, and she is safe in the kidding stall, stay close by, but leave her alone.
+Once you are sure your doe is in labor and she is safe in the kidding stall, stay close by, but leave her alone.
 You don't want to interfere too much.
-She will probably yell and cry out a bit, but eventually you should see some signs of the kids making their way out.
-What you want to see is feet.
-If you look and see the tips of two hooves and the tip of a nose, then you are in good shape and your doe should have a pretty normal delivery.
+She will probably yell and cry out a bit, but eventually, you should see some signs of the kids making their way out.
+What you want to see are feet.
+If you look and see the tips of two hooves and the tip of a nose, then you are in good shape, and your doe should have a pretty normal delivery.
 Don't interfere: let her work at pushing out the baby.

 Once the baby is out, you want to pick it up by its back legs to help drain the fluids out.
 Wipe its mouth and make sure it is clear.
 Put the baby on a towel near its mother so that she can lick it and clean it up.
 New mothers sometimes need help learning what to do.